28 Oct Do You Work On Your Feet All Day?

 Problems That Can Result from Extended Periods of Standing

 The most commonly reported symptoms from extended periods of standing are discomfort, fatigue and swelling in the legs.
-Workers required to spend too much time on their feet are at greatly increased risk of pain and discomfort affecting feet, shins and calves, knees, thighs, hips and lower pack.
+Workers required to spend too much time on their feet are at greatly increased risk of pain and discomfort affecting feet, shins and calves, knees, thighs, hips and lower back.
 In fact, studies have shown that musculoskeletal disorders are the most common causes of work-related ill-health, and that 17 per cent of these disorders affected the lower limbs.

 There are many other debilitating and potentially very serious health concerns related to prolonged standing.
 Worsening of existing coronary heart disease, varicose veins and chronic venous insufficiency have been associated with prolonged standing, as has pain in the lower limbs and feet.
 Further studies suggest back pain associated with work is about twice as common in those who work standing compared to those who usually work sitting, even after controlling for age and lifting weights.